Noah Galvin

 Noah Egidi Galvin (born May 6, 1994) is an American actor and singer.
 He portrayed Kenny O'Neal in the ABC sitcom The Real O'Neals and was the second person to perform the title role in the Broadway musical Dear Evan Hansen.
 He also played Dr. Asher Wolke in the TV series The Good Doctor, originated the role of the Duchess in the off-Broadway musical Alice by Heart, and sang as Brian on the cast recording of the musical adaptation of Goosebumps.
 For his performance in Theater Camp, Galvin received a nomination for Best Supporting Performance at the 39th Independent Spirit Awards.

 Early life

 Galvin was born and raised in Katonah, New York.
 He has two siblings, including the multi-instrumentalist Yoke Lore.
 His father was Catholic, of Irish and Italian descent, and his mother, Abbie (née Fink), is Jewish.
 He was raised "both Jewish and Catholic going to CCD, Hebrew School and church", and has described himself as Jewish.
-Galvin's father, Austin, died in November 2023, after a long battle with Lewy Body Dementia.
+Galvin's father, Austin, died in November 2023; he had Lewy body dementia.